 Along with provisions outlined in § 3.10.2(d) related to density bonuses accompanying these inclusionary housing requirements, the Town also agrees to waive certain development-related fees for projects that are subject to these requirements.
 If an Application proposes development in compliance with the provisions of § 3.10 of this ordinance, otherwise applicable Town application fees, building permit fees, plan review fees, inspection fees, and such other development fees and costs which would otherwise be due shall be waived for the Affordable Dwelling Units component of the Application.
+If application fees are paid for a proposed development that subsequently adds additional affordable dwelling units to the development plan, a pro rata refund of such fees shall be provided to the applicant upon approval of the development to reflect the additional affordable units.
 This waiver does not apply to any market rate units, or to any fees associated with water, wastewater, or stormwater.